 As an investment I find the prices a little too high for a gated community that is fully developed and getting a little old.
 I don’t see much upside, and the yields won’t be as good as in the center of town.

 This is the area with the most restaurants, bars, clubs, shops, etc, and where first-timers will typically look to book an Airbnb.
 If you buy in this area, your occupancy rate will be very high.
 Bear in mind that, unlike Europeans, Americans have 2-3 weeks of vacation per year, so when they go overseas, they splurge.
 They want to be in a nice building in the best area and can afford it.

 Europeans on the other hand have much more time, and less money, so they tend to spend less on accommodation.
 For Europeans and future growth, you should rather invest in this upcoming area.

 I like this area from an investment perspective.
 It’s certainly not the prettiest, with some low-income housing and bars around, but it has the advantage of being a mere ten-minute walk away from the beach, and is still mostly underdeveloped.
 But clearly, development will happen here.

 Also, people who want to stay for a few months in Playa del Carmen don’t mind staying in this area as it is close enough to the entertainment area and the beach, and right around the corner from all the malls, Walmart, etc which are important for daily life.

-One can find older apartments between 10-20 years old for about $1400 per m2 ($130 per ft2) and then renovate them.
-These would do well on the mid-term market as they are much more spacious than new units and have a lower rental price points.
+One can find older apartments between 10-20 years old for about $1400 per m2 ($130 per ft2) and renovate them.
+These would do well on the mid-term market as they are much more spacious than new units and have a lower rental price point.
 Gross yields of 9%-10% can be reached with such investments.